-As you might already know, every baby monitor comes with two units: baby unit and parent unit.
-While most of us want the best controls at the baby unit, we don’t show the same careful attitude when choosing a parental one.
+As you might already know, every baby monitor comes with two units: a baby unit and parent unit.
+While most of us want the best controls at the baby unit, we don’t show the same caring attitude when choosing a parental one.

 Some expensive parental units allow you to zoom, pan, and tilt the baby unit to look at the entire baby room.
 Others provide vibration settings which you can activate while in a meeting.